WiringPi/WiringPi/README.md

 :warning: This library was deprecated by its author in August 2019.
-As of 31st October 2023 nobody has shown an interest in properly maintaining it.
-Between this, and changes to GPIO in Rasberry Pi OS Bookworm and on the Raspberry Pi 5, this project is going nowhere.
-It has been archived to more clearly indicate this status.
+Until 31st October 2023 it was maintaining at https://github.com/WiringPi/WiringPi/ but later set to read only because there was no interest in properly maintaining it.
+In 2024 GC2 fork the project to maintaining it and to keep the best GPIO Library for Raspberry Pi running.
+We do our best, but we have limited resources and can not give support.

 WiringPi (Unofficial Mirror/Fork)
 =================================